-Can you judge a program by its judges experience?
+Can we judge a program's efficiency by its judging process?
 Of course.
 The judging process is an essential part of a successful program, yet a tricky one.
 Judges are usually busy people, they expect to give their input the easiest and most straightforward way.
 Even if you are managing a program with a high volume of entries, or one that needs an extensive evaluation process.
 You can still manage it efficiently with a hassle free judging process, given the right process and suitable tools.

 Here are 4 tips to make the judging process a piece of cake for reviewers and an efficient process for your team.